raul23/equifax-data-breach/README.rst

 -------------
 The evidence gathered from the `indictment`_ is very weak to support the claim that the four members of the PLA were the perpretrators of the Equifax data breach.

-- Some of the evidence is based on multiple IP addresses allegedly originating from China.

-  It seems very sloppy for the four members of the PLA to allegedly log multiple times into Equifax's systems from Chinese-based IP addresses.
-These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage []_.

-  Therefore, these four accused members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.

 - No much information is given about the four PLA members: Wu Zhiyong (吴志勇), Wang Qian (王乾), Xu Ke (许可) and Liu Lei (刘磊).